THIS DATE IN HISTORY: May 11

-The Canadiens edge the first-year St. Louis Blues 3-2 at the Forum to complete a four-game sweep in the Final and win the Cup for the 15th time.
-Eight of those come during Blake's 13 seasons as coach; he also won the Cup three times during his 13 seasons as a player.
+The Canadiens rally to defeat the first-year St. Louis Blues 3-2 at the Forum to complete a four-game sweep in the Final and win the Cup for the 15th time.
+Eight of those come during Blake's 13 seasons as coach after he wins the Cup three times during his 13 seasons as a player.

 Defenseman J.C.
 Tremblay scores the Cup-winning goal when he beats Glenn Hall at 11:40 of the third period.

 "Toe Blake hated to lose so much that he made us the same way," Tremblay says of his fedora-wearing coach, who opts to step down despite winning the Cup for the third time in four years because "the pressure is too much."

 Hall's heroics in the four one-goal losses don't go unrecognized; he wins the Conn Smythe Trophy as playoff MVP.

 Video: Toe Blake was one of toughest players, best coaches

 1971: Jean Beliveau scores his final Stanley Cup Playoff goal during the Canadiens' 5-2 win against the Chicago Blackhawks in Game 4 of the Final at the Forum.
 It's Beliveau's 79th playoff goal, second in NHL history at the time behind longtime teammate Maurice Richard's record of 82.